ibm-cloud-docs/dns-svcs/glb.md

 1. Add or select a **Default policy**.
 A default policy specifies which origin pools are used for all availability zones (AZ) for which a location-based policy is not specified.
 When multiple pools are selected within a policy, you can change their priority by using the arrow keys in the **Priority** column.
 1. Add or select a **Fallback policy**.
 A fallback policy specifies the origin pool to use when all other origin pools in the default or location policy are in a critical state.
 There can be only one origin pool in the fallback policy.
 1. Optionally, add or select a **Location policy**.
 The location policy allows you to associate one or more origin pools for a specific AZ.
 Any AZ that is not explicitly defined as a location policy uses the default policy.

+### How DNS resolvers prioritize global load balancing pools
+{:#resolver-priority}

+The DNS resolver uses the following order to return origins from the origin pool.

+Location policy > Default policy > Fallback policy

+The location policy (if one is defined in the AZ), has the highest priority and is used first.
+If every origin pool in the location policy is down, then the DNS resolver uses origin pools from default policy.
+If all of the origin pools in the default policy are also down, then the DNS resolver goes to the origin pool designated in the fallback policy.

 ## Viewing, editing, or deleting components of a global load balancer
 {: #edit-delete-load-balancer}